Klobuchar calls on Senate to delay Barrett confirmation: 'Better for safety, better for the country'

 TRUMP CAMPAIGN SENIOR ADVISER STEVE CORTES SAYS TRUMP 'UPBEAT AND ASSERTIVE' AFTER CORONAVIRUS DIAGNOSIS

-Klobuchar added: "We don't know how many other Republican senators had it ... they have a lunch together where they don't have masks ... it's very possible we're going to have more senators, more staff.
-So I don't know why you would ram through this Supreme Court hearing, put people in danger because it would be within that two week period, while you have shut down the whole Senate.
+Klobuchar added: "We don't know how many other Republican senators have it ... they have a lunch together where they don't have masks ... it's very possible we're going to have more senators, more staff.
+So I don't know why you would ram through this Supreme Court hearing, put people in danger because it would be within that two-week period, while you have shut down the whole Senate."

-The comments Klobuchar, herself on the Judiciary Committee, come after multiple Senate Republicans including Sens.
+The comments by Klobuchar, herself on the Judiciary Committee, come after multiple Senate Republicans including Sens.
 Mike Lee, R-Utah, Ron Johnson, R-Wis., and Thom Tillis, R-N.C., have tested positive for the coronavirus, potentially throwing a wrench into GOP plans to confirm Barrett before the month is out.

 After the positive tests, Senate Republicans have said they will proceed "full speed ahead" with hearings for Barrett on Oct.
 12, even if that means some senators are participating virtually.